 Confirmed wolf territories in Germany

-  Following the meeting, the figures for the monitoring year and the occurrence map will be published

-  by the Federal Agency for Nature Conservation.
-The territory map and a brief status report on the

-  past monitoring year will be prepared and published by DBBW.
+The monitoring figures and occurrence maps are published by the Federal Agency for Nature Conservation subsequent to the national monitoring meeting.
+The territories map and a short status report of the foregone monitoring year are prepared and published by DBBW.

 Terms used in the documentation of territories

 Pack: more than 2 wolves that have been confirmed to live in the same area.
 A pack usually consists of the parental pair and their pups as well as yearlings (offspring from the previous year).
 Sometimes, offspring from earlier years are part of the pack.

 Pair: two wolves that live in the same area without having pups (yet).

 Territorial individual: a wolf that has been confirmed to live in the same area for more than 6 months.

 Monitoring year: a period of twelve months spanning from the 1st of May to the 30th of April comprising a biological “wolf year” from the birth of pups to the end of their first year of age.